Oleguer Presas: Ajax

-Personal life and political writings
+Personal life and politics

 Oleguer majored in economics from the Autonomous University of Barcelona.
 On 30 March 2006 he published his first book with recollections on his youth, early career and the league triumph of 2004–05 (and the subsequent street parade through the Avinguda Diagonal in Barcelona).
 The book, called Camí d'Itaca (The Road to Ithaca), dealt with such varied subjects as childhood anorexia, the anti-fascist struggle and the previous Spanish government's involvement in both Gulf Wars.

 Though injured just before the end of the 2005–06 season in a Champions League match and forced to miss the league-winning match against RC Celta de Vigo, Oleguer was able to return to the pitch to play in the next match at the Camp Nou when the trophy was presented to the team.
 True to form, he celebrated wrapped in the colors of the senyera estelada, the Catalan independence flag.

-Oleguer had sympathies with left wing and Catalan nationalist causes, and was asked by Subcomandante Marcos of the Zapatista Army of National Liberation to play a charity match in Chiapas, Mexico, during the summer of 2005.
-Later that year, he was invited to take part in a meeting of shortlisted players for the Spanish national squad, an invitation that he accepted only to tell manager Luis Aragonés he did not feel motivated enough to be selected.
+Oleguer had sympathies with left wing and Catalan nationalist causes (La Bressola) and Escola Valenciana, and was asked by Subcomandante Marcos of the Zapatista Army of National Liberation to play a charity match in Chiapas, Mexico, during the summer of 2005.
+Later that year, he was invited to take part in a meeting of shortlisted players for the Spain national team, an invitation that he accepted only to tell manager Luis Aragonés he did not feel motivated enough to be selected.

 On 7 February 2007, in an article written for Basque language newspaper Berria, Oleguer questioned the validity and independence of legal and judicial processes in the Spanish state, using the example of convicted ETA member Iñaki de Juana and his hunger strike to question those processes.
 His decision to write the article brought veiled criticism at Barcelona, both from coach Rijkaard and president Joan Laporta, as well as earning him disrespectful remarks from fellow professional Salva Ballesta, known for his Francoist views.